 - Most of the smaller bridges in Costa Rica are one lane only.
-Make sure that no one is coming from the other side before you cross a bridge like this.
+Make sure that no one is coming from the other side before you cross one of those bridges.

 - When you leave your car, don’t leave any valuables in sight – a safety precaution that applies to any country in the world.
 Apparently, petty theft is quite common in Costa Rica so it’s better to be safe than sorry.

 Is it safe to camp in Costa Rica?

 Yes, it is definitely safe to camp in Costa Rica as long as you do it at established campsites or in designated areas in national parks.
 Wild camping is possible, but based on our research, there might be some safety concerns like hostile landowners, thieves or other shady characters wandering around at night.